-Orange County's FY 2012-13 Adopted Budget presents the County's financial capacity and priorities in providing public safety and health, social services, environmental, and regional planning services for its residents.
+Orange County's FY 2013-14 Annual Budget presents the County's financial capacity and priorities in providing public safety and health, social services, environmental, and regional planning services for its residents.
 The County provides the public with a comprehensive array of public services through its departments and through comprehensive community partnerships with public, private and non-profit agencies.

 FORM OF GOVERNMENT

 The County is a charter county as a result of the March 5, 2002 voter approval of Measure V that provides for an electoral process to fill mid-term vacancies on the Board of Supervisors.
 Before Measure V, as a general law County, mid-term vacancies would otherwise be filled by gubernatorial appointment.
 In all other respects, the County is like a general law county.
-A five-member Board of Supervisors, each of who serve four-year terms and annually elect a Chair and Vice Chair, governs the County.
+A five-member Board of Supervisors governs the County.
+Each elected member serves a four-year term, and the Board annually elects a Chair and Vice Chair.
 Each district varies in geographical size; however, the populations are relatively equal at approximately 600,000 residents.

 The members of the Board of Supervisors by district are as follows:

-SHAWN NELSON, VICE CHAIRMAN, from the Fourth District, representing the communities of Anaheim (portions of), Brea, Buena Park (portions of), Fullerton, La Habra and Placentia.
+SHAWN NELSON , CHAIRMAN , from the Fourth District, representing the communities of Anaheim (portions of), Brea, Buena Park (portions of), Fullerton, La Habra and Placentia.

-BILL CAMPBELL, SUPERVISOR, from the Third District, representing the communities of Anaheim (portions of), Irvine (portions of), Orange, Tustin, Villa Park and Yorba Linda.
+TODD SPITZER , SUPERVISOR , from the Third District, representing the communities of Anaheim (portions of), Irvine (portions of), Orange, Tustin, Villa Park, and Yorba Linda.